nabilhassein/bitcurry/README.md

 If you forget, your inferior ghci (or whatever) will be unable to find packages that were `cabal install`-ed in the local virtual environment, as ghci will instead search the normal environment.

-Also, be sure to `:set -XOverloadedStrings` in your `.ghci`, `init.el`, etc.
-Unfortunately ghci doesn't appear to respect language pragmas in files it loads.

 If you have any questions -- or advice! -- about good practices and/or setting up a productive development environment, please share!